- 1. The Requirement

 This requirement applies to all projects regardless of size.
 It's not unusual for smaller and less critical projects to utilize engineering personnel to fulfill some or all of the assurance duties (rather than personnel from the Center's Safety and Mission Assurance Organization).

 Smaller projects may also consider using a work tracking system or configuration management tool that provides automatic notification and tracking when updates to documentation occur and rebaselining is necessary.
 Several small projects have begun using wikis to create and maintain project documentation.
-Use of a wiki allows those working on the project to be notified of changes as they occur.
+The use of a wiki allows those working on the project to be notified of changes as they occur.

 - CMMI Development Team (2010).
 "CMMI for Development, Version 1.3: Improving processes for developing better products and services,"CMMI Development Team (2010).
 CMU/SEI-2010-TR-033, Software Engineering Institute.